Planning for teaching using animals

 Only when you are convinced that animals are essential for your educational objectives may you apply to the Animal Ethics Committee (AEC) for approval.

-The role of the AEC is to make sure the use of animals is justified by the educational outcome, that the:
+The role of the AEC is to make sure the use of animals is justified by the educational outcome, meaning that:

 The teacher's job is to provide the information to the AEC that it needs to make that decision.